nielsing/yar/README.md

 ```

 ### Have your own predefined rules?
-Rules are stored in a JSON file with the following format.
-If you are familiar with truffleHog you already know how to use this.
-Example:
+Rules are stored in a JSON file with the following format:
 ```
 {
+    "Rules": [
+        {
+            "Reason": "The reason for the match",
+            "Rule": "The regex rule",
+            "Noise": 3
+        },
+        {
-  "Reason": "regex-rule"
+            "Reason": "Super secret token",
+            "Rule": "^Token: .*$",
+            "Noise": 2
         }
+    ]
+    "FileBlacklist": [
+        "Regex rule here"
+        "^.*\\.lock"
+    ]
+}
 ```

+You can then load your own rule set with the following command:
 ```
 yar -u username --rules PATH_TO_JSON_FILE
 ```

+If you already have a truffleHog config and want to port it over to a yar config there is a script in the config folder that does it for you.
+Simply run `python3 trufflestoconfig.py PATH_TO_TRUFFLEHOG_CONFIG` and the script will give you a file named `yarconfig.json`.

 ### Don't like regex?
 ```